MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-disputes.md

 weight: 1
 url: '/klarna/handling-disputes/'
 ---
+A dispute is when you and a customer disagree about an order:

+- Goods, e.g. the customer returns all or part of the order, or the goods were faulty when delivered
+- Payments, e.g. invoicing errors, or the customer paid Klarna instead of you
+- Other, e.g. insolvency, or bankruptcy

-Klarna provides support for resolving order disputes with customers.
+Klarna provides support for resolving disputes.
 For a step-by-step overview, see Klarna – [How to handle disputes at Klarna](https://docs.klarna.com/disputes/).

 The easiest way to handle disputes is using the Disputes app in the Klarna Merchant Portal.
 The portal also gives you an overview of all your orders.

-{{< blue-notice >}} **Note:** If viewing orders in the portal, you must still update [order and transaction statuses](/payment-methods/klarna/payment-flow/) manually in your MultiSafepay account or automatically via our API. {{< /blue-notice >}}
+{{< blue-notice >}} **Note:** If viewing orders in the portal, you must still manually [change the order status to Shipped](/payment-methods/klarna/changing-order-status-to-shipped/) to trigger the invoicing process and receive payment. {{< /blue-notice >}}

 ## Connecting to the Klarna Merchant Portal

-1. You'll receive an email from Klarna inviting you to activate your portal account.
+You'll receive an email from Klarna inviting you to activate your portal account.

-    **Note:** The link expires within 3 days and is only usable once.
+{{< blue-notice >}} **Note:** The link expires within 3 days and is only usable once.
+If your link has expired or you haven't received an email, email the Support Team at <support@multisafepay.com> {{< /blue-notice >}}

-2. Click **Activate account**.
+1. In the email, click **Activate account**.
-3. Read the Merchant Portal Agreement, agree to the terms and conditions, and then click **Continue**.
+2. Read the Merchant Portal Agreement, agree to the terms and conditions, and then click **Continue**.
-4. Enter a password, and click **Update password**.
+3. Enter a password, and click **Update password**.
-5. Enter your first and last names, and then click **Update profile**.
+4. Enter your first and last names, and then click **Update profile**.
-6. To sign in for the first time, enter your email address and the password you just created, and then click **Log in**.
+5. To sign in for the first time, enter your email address and the password you just created, and then click **Log in**.

 ### Setting up two-factor authentication